senshinya/astro-blog/src/content/fiddling/vitepress-memos-component-en.md

 #### Implementation

 First, create a dedicated CloudFlare KV Space to store your memos.
-Head to `Account Home → Storage & Database → KV`, click ‘Create’, and give it a memorable name—mine’s simply `memos`.
+Head to `Account Home → Storage & Database → KV`, click‘Create’, and give it a memorable name—mine’s simply `memos`.

 Next, create a CloudFlare Worker for logic handling.
-Go to `Account Home → Compute (Workers) → Workers and Pages`, hit ‘Create’, and (again) give it a name—say, `memos-api`.
+Go to `Account Home → Compute (Workers) → Workers and Pages`, hit‘Create’, and (again) give it a name—say, `memos-api`.
 Once it’s ready, click into your Worker for details, and under `Settings → Bindings`, add a new binding for `KV Namespace`.
 Set the variable name as `KV`, and select your freshly created KV Space (mine’s `memos`).
 Done!
 Now, code under `env.KV` directly accesses your memo KV data.
-Hit ‘Edit Code’ in the top right to get started.
+Hit‘Edit Code’in the top right to get started.

 Time for some coding magic!
 First, create an `index.html` file to house your admin page (HTML, CSS, and JS).